 Collection consists of plans, drawings, and other materials relating to the construction of several diocesan buildings, most notably Our Lady, Queen of the Most Holy Rosary Cathedral in Toledo, Ohio.
 MSS-069, 1.5 linear feet.

-See also: entry under Religion.
+See also: entry under Philosophy and Religion

 LANDMARKS COMMITTEE.
 [PDF]